JWalshe86/Nags-With-Notions2.0/README.md

 * As admin I want to be able to create events but users cannot create events #168
 * As admin I want to be able to update events so new information can be added or subtracted #167
 * As admin I want to be able to delete events #167
+* As admin I want to have my passwords safe [#113](https://github.com/JWalshe86/Nags-With-Notions2.0/issues/113)

 ### SCOPE 🔭<br>